jupyterlite/jupyterlite/docs/quickstart/using.md

 ## Working with files

 By default the files you create in JupyterLite are stored in the browser's local storage (IndexedDB).
-They are not shared between different JupyterLite website unless they are deployed on the same domain, and you use the same browser.
+They are not shared between different JupyterLite websites unless they are deployed on the same domain, and you use the same browser.

 ### Uploading files